-WW expert advice: You don’t need to cut out higher-GI foods completely – the trick is to combine them in a meal with low-GI options to help balance them out.
+Tips: You don’t need to cut out higher-GI foods completely – the trick is to combine them in a meal with low-GI options to help balance them out.

 Step 4: Choose foods lower in total fat

-To reduce fat intake, try to choose reduced-fat dairy foods, lean meats, skinless chicken, margarine instead of butter, and limit consumption of fried takeaway foods, processed meats, pies, pre-packaged biscuits, cakes and other high-fat packaged foods.
+To reduce your fat intake, try to choose reduced-fat dairy foods, lean meats, skinless chicken, margarine instead of butter, and limit consumption of fried takeaway foods, processed meats, pies, pre-packaged biscuits, cakes and other high-fat packaged foods.

-WW expert advice: Get into the habit of checking the fat content on food labels.
+Tips: Try to check the fat content on food labels.
 As a general rule, try to choose foods with less than 10g of total fat per 100g, and less than 3g of saturated fat per 100g.

 Step 5: Include small amounts of healthy fats